goodmike31/pl-asr-speech-data-survey/README.md

 # How to contribute to the Polish ASR speech datasets catalog
 ## 1. To report a bug in the catalog:
-a.
-Open an issue on github, describe it and label as "bug" or
+* Open an issue on github, describe it and label as "bug"
-b.
-Leave a comment in the Google Sheet
+* (alteranively) Leave a comment in the Google Sheet

 ## 2. To propose an enhancement to the catalog taxonomy:
-a.
-Open an issue on github, describe your proposal (motivation, descriptor name and its description) and label it as "enhancement" or
+* Open an issue on github, describe your proposal (motivation, descriptor name and its description) and label it as "enhancement"
-b.
-Leave a comment in the Google Sheet with the
+* (Alternatively) Leave a comment in the Google Sheet with the

 # How to identify public domain PL ASR speech datasets